Aowen Jin: Light artworks

-In early 2015, Jin announced that she would be creating an permanent exhibit called "i18n" at the Horniman Museum, launching in February 2015, made up of invisible paintings that could only be seen under UV light.
+In early 2015, Jin announced that she would be creating a permanent exhibit called "i18n" at the Horniman Museum, launching in February 2015, made up of invisible paintings that could only be seen under UV light.
 On announcing the exhibition at the museum she said: "The founder of the museum had the most extensive collection of Chinese tea artifacts in the world.
 He tried to bring Chinese culture and lives back to Britain through objects and steam ships.
 I will try bring them to the local community by using gods and technology."

 Following this project, Jin was commissioned by Birmingham Hippodrome and Arts Council England to use artworks to engage with Birmingham's Chinese community.
 Her artwork, named "Midlight", was an interactive light show that reacted to sound and posts on Twitter.
 It was exhibited at Birmingham Hippodrome, Birmingham Cathedral, and Thinktank, Birmingham Science Museum in late 2015, culminating in a Chinese New Year show at the Cathedral in February 2016.

 In 2016 it was announced that Jin was selected for that year's Museums at Night project, where a new light artwork would be shown in a UK museum chosen by the public.